 An Access Point Name (APN) has the network settings your phone needs to connect to Fizz.
 The APN must be properly configured so your phone can be “introduced” to the Fizz network.
 Once your APN is configured, you’ll have access to your mobile data and multimedia messaging (MMS).
 Even with a poorly configured APN, you’ll be able to make and receive calls and texts.
 You will also have internet access when connected to a Wi-Fi network.
 Removing the SIM card from a phone with properly configured network settings (APN) could automatically reset the previous settings.
 If this happens, you’ll need to reconfigure the Fizz network settings.
 Installing network settings (Android) By inserting your SIM card in your phone, you’ll receive two notifications to configure the network settings.
 Install these two configurations.
 If a PIN code is required, enter 1234.
 Wait three minutes and completely restart (power cycle) your phone.
 Resend the network parameters (APN) to your phone (Android) Log into your Fizz account and follow this path:My plans → Manage plan → Advanced parameters → Fizz network parameters → Resend me the notifications You’ll receive two (2) notifications directly on your phone: one to configure mobile data and the other to configure multimedia messaging (MMS).
 Install these two (2) configurations.
 If a PIN code is required, enter 1234.
 If you inserted your SIM card into a device unknown to the Fizz mobile network, chances are you received a SMS inviting you to follow the above instructions.
 Manually installing network settings (Android) Steps to follow for configuring the APN can vary from one phone to another.
 Here's an example: Settings → Connections → Mobile networks → Access Point Names → APN Fizz APN settings are: APN: mobile.bm MMSC: http://mms.mobile.bm MMS proxy: mmsproxy.mobile.bm MMS port: 80 APN type: default,mms,supl If your phone

 At Fizz, we do things differently.
 Not only do we offer our members innovative game changing advantages (just think data rollover), but our pricing policy is also one of a kind: our prices are fair for everyone every day.
 What does “everyone pays a fair price every day” mean?
 Simple.
 1. With Fizz, you can change your plan anytime.
 As a prepaid service provider, we don’t have fixed-term contracts that tie you or us to the price of a plan.
 In other words, we give you the opportunity to change your plan every month so you only pay for what you need (1).
 This way, as your needs evolve over months or even years, you’re not stuck with a plan that doesn’t fit.
 Fair, right?
 2. With Fizz, there are no plan promotions.
 We don’t give preferential treatment to new members, and you don’t need to ask for it either.
-Instead, we make sure everyone pays a fair price at any point in time, even if that means repricing your plan so you pay less.
+Instead, we make sure everyone pays a fair price at any point in time.
 3. With Fizz, the more you stay, the more you benefizz.
 Isn’t it time you get rewarded for your loyalty?
 We surely think so.
 With our My Rewards program, you earn upgrades and perks that complement your plan month after month.
 Examples?
 You could save $1, $2, $3 or even more per month on the advertised price of your Home Internet plan.
 Or, enjoy 250, 500 or even 750 MB of free additional data for your mobile plan.
 It’s only fair that we make sure that the value you get for the money you spend with Fizz reflects, and increases, based on how long you’ve been with us.
 Does that mean that the price of my plan can go up?
-Just like the price of
+Sometimes the price could go up to align with fair market prices.
+But Fizz has your